 Is a Tomato a Fruit or a Vegetable (Views of 6 Industries)

-I say “toh-mah-toe”, you may say “toe-may-toe”.
-I call it a fruit, you probably call it a vegetable.
-Which one is it?
+So which one is it?
 Is the tomato a fruit or a vegetable?
 Could it be both?
-I like to refer to this as Shrodinger’s tomato, as the tomato can be both a fruit and a vegetable, depending on the way you look at it.
+I like to refer to this as Shrodinger’s tomato, as it can be both a fruit and a vegetable at the same time depending on the way you look at it.
 Much like the famous Schrodinger's cat experiment.

 To answer this question, we're going to take a look at things from different professional perspectives, one by one.
 But if you need a quick answer refer to the table below.

 Is a Tomato a Fruit or a Vegetable?